 Whether you choose to invest in mutual funds or stocks, the ultimate outcome depends on three factors.
 First, you must confirm how much risk you’re willing to take versus how much return you want or demand.
 If you want to get a higher return, then you must be ready to take a higher risk.

-It also depends on how much time you can give towards doing the research your investments.
+It also depends on how much time you can devote to doing the research your investments.
 That includes how much you relish researching financial statements or fund brochures.

 The third aspect is what kind of fees and charges you are ready to endure.
 If you’re looking to buy and sustain, you don’t look for annual fees.
 You’ve also got to keep into mind the tax insinuations.